Baltimore Colts relocation to Indianapolis: Aftermath

 The defending USFL champion Philadelphia Stars moved to Maryland after the springtime circuit voted to move to a fall schedule for the 1986 season.
 However, they were denied a lease for Memorial Stadium for the 1985 season which was still played in the spring because the Orioles objected to a football team playing there at that time of the year.
 Thus, although they were rebranded the Baltimore Stars, the team played the 1985 season closer to Washington, D.C., than to Baltimore, at the University of Maryland's Byrd Stadium in College Park.
 The Stars nevertheless repeated as USFL champions, but although they were given permission to play at Memorial Stadium in the fall of 1986, the USFL folded before the Stars could play a game there.

 The other franchise came into existence during the Canadian Football League's U.S. expansion in the mid-1990s.
 Owner Jim Speros explicitly attempted to revive the Colts' name by christening his team the Baltimore CFL Colts.
 He also adopted a color scheme similar to the original Colts, albeit with a distinctive "horse's head" logo.
 While litigation from the NFL Colts prevented Speros from using any version of the Colts name, Speros nevertheless was able to keep the color scheme and logo.
 He also initially refused to adopt a new nickname and tacitly encouraged fans to continue to call the Baltimore Football Club the "Colts".
 The Colts' former marching band joined the new team while fans in Baltimore, still embittered with the NFL, embraced the distinctive Canadian game to a level not repeated anywhere else in the U.S. Moreover, unlike the Stars, the new CFL team was able to use Memorial Stadium in spite of playing a summer-to-fall schedule, due to the Orioles' departure—because of its multipurpose configuration, Memorial Stadium was even able to house the considerably longer and wider Canadian field, which in turn meant that issues such as poor sightlines were a less serious problem for the CFL franchise.
 Like the Stars, the Baltimore Football Club was successful both on the field and at the box office, decisively leading the CFL's U.S. teams in attendance.
 They reached (and lost) the Grey Cup championship game in their inaugural 1994 season.
-The following year (by which time they settled on "Stallions" as an official nickname while keeping their established colors and logo) they actually won the Grey Cup, although by this time local interest in the CFL team had largely disappeared following news of the NFL's impending return.
+The following year (by which time they settled on "Stallions" as an official nickname while keeping their established colors and logo) they actually won the Grey Cup, although by this time local interest in the CFL team had largely disappeared after news of the NFL's impending return.
 It is almost certain that the Stallions would have remained in Baltimore for the foreseeable future beyond 1995 had the NFL not returned.
-Instead, with no reasonable prospect of competing with an NFL team Speros moved his organization to Montreal, where he reactivated the dormant Montreal Alouettes franchise as the CFL ended its U.S. experiment.
+Instead, with no reasonable prospect of competing with an NFL team, Speros moved his organization to Montreal, where he reactivated the dormant Montreal Alouettes franchise as the CFL ended its U.S. experiment.